harlannorth/SimpleCSharpTutorial/README.md

 - General purpose language
 - Strongly Typed
 - Object Oriented
 - History, Open Source status
-- Other tools I will use today
-    - Command prompt/powershell
-    - Postman
-    - Git (Tortoisegit, Github)
+- Anatomy of a POCO
+- Anatomy of our project

-# .Net Core
+- .Net Core
     - What is it vs. What it isn’t
     - Where it can be deployed
     - ASP.Net Core

 # Exercise
 1. Prerequisite testing